At a Glance

 ✨Tip Number 4

-Network with current or former employees of The Richmond Fellowship Scotland if possible.
-They can provide insights into the company culture and expectations, which can be invaluable during your interview process.
+Network with current or former employees of the Richmond Fellowship Scotland if possible.
+They can provide valuable insights into the company culture and what it takes to succeed in the Support Practitioner role.

 Some tips for your application 🫡

-Highlight Your Driving Licence: Since a full UK driving licence is a requirement, make sure to mention it prominently in your application.
-This shows you meet one of the key criteria for the role.
+Highlight Your Driving Licence: Since the role specifically requires a full UK driving licence, make sure to mention this prominently in your CV and cover letter.
+This will show that you meet one of the key requirements right from the start.

 How to prepare for a job interview at The Richmond Fellowship Scotland

 Since a full UK driving licence is essential for this role, be prepared to discuss your driving experience.
-Mention any relevant driving history and how it enables you to provide better support to clients in the community.
+Highlight any relevant driving-related responsibilities you've had in previous jobs or how you ensure safety while driving.